Administering A Subcutaneous Testosterone Injection

 In the past, when people needed to take testosterone, they would get shots directly into their muscles.

-Choosing Between Intramuscular (IM) Or Subcutaneous (subQ) Testosterone Injections
+Choosing Between Intramuscular (IM) or Subcutaneous (subQ) Testosterone Injections

 Choosing between intramuscular (IM) and subcutaneous (subQ) testosterone injections depends on various factors, and each method has its advantages.